sicko7947/sicko7947/README.md

 # :question: About Me
 - 🔭 I’m currently working on: Secure ML
-- 🌱 I’m currently learning: rust & cuda
+- 🌱 I’m currently learning: rust & cuda & zk
 - 👯 I’m looking to collaborate on: Quant Strategies, LLM, Secure ML
 - 🤔 I’m looking for help with: Anything
 - 💬 Ask me about: Anything